sandervanbree/braintime/README.md

 ### Current to do list (for devs)
 - random gaussian field theory to perform multiple testing correction over power spectra and TGMs?
 - Implement cluster correction TGM (Marije ter Wal's code is coming up soon in the lab's Github)
-- Update tutorial 4 to 6
-- Separately, decide for "shuffled" versus "permuted" and make consistent
+- Implement testing of the diagonal only
 - Statistical masking requires too much memory

 LOW URGENCY:
 - Implement Cohen/Luca's GED scripts
+- Update tutorial 4 to 6
 - In the paper, remind users to be very careful with high pass filtering; https://doi.org/10.1101/530220

 COMPLETED RECENTLY:
 - Make lingo consistent within toolbox, in line with SfN poster ("warping signal", "warping source", etc.)
 - Resize second level power spectra to the right number of frequency bins, discuss together what that is
+- Separately, decide for "shuffled" versus "permuted" and make consistent

 ### Start documentation: